FrankBeatrice/modern-owl/faq.md

     are subject to change without notice.  \n\"However the majority of our images are our own...So remember that most of the awesomeness you see, is the awesomeness you shall receive.\""
+- question: SECTION 11 - INACCURACY DISCLAIMER
+  answer: From time to time there may be information on\\submitted to our website
+    that contains typographical errors, inaccuracies, or omissions that may relate to product descriptions, pricing, and availability.
+We reserve the right to correct any errors, inaccuracies or omissions and to change or update information at any time without prior notice (including after you have submitted your order).
 - question: Rapid-fire questions
   answer: 'Q: Why is this Planty theme so beautiful? <br /> A: We hired our first
     designer a couple of months ago. <br /><br /> Q: Why did you build a theme for